Green Lakes, New York, USA

 - Statistics / Weather / Helpful Links

 Looking for Green Lakes NY cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Two little-known lakes in the Finger Lakes region of New York offer a geological mystery inviting the attention of scientists around the world.
 Green Lakes State Park holds small Green Lake and even smaller Round Lake.
 These two lakes are both extremely deep for their surface size, leading scientists to believe they are the remains of waterfall ‘plunge-pools’ from the melting of the last glaciers to cover the area.
 Sixty-three-acre Green Lake reaches 195 feet in depth, while 38-acre Round Lake is 180 feet deep.
 Both lakes are an unusual blue-green color due to their depth and dissolved minerals in the water.
 Other unusual features of these two lakes make them worthy of scientific study, but that likely matters little to the 800,000 visitors who come to Green Lakes State Park just outside of Syracuse for vacations and recreation.